TheGreatChaosCoder/TigerHacks2022/README.md

 # TigerHacks2022
-Our group project for the 2022 TigerHacks hackathon at the University of Missouri
+Our group project for the 2022 TigerHacks hackathon at the University of Missouri The project name is "Tiger Trail"

 How to Run:
-python3 flaskmain.py
+In a terminal, run "python3 flaskmain.py"

-Use "python3 db.py" to regenerate data.sqlite
+Delete data.sqliteand run "python3 db.py" to regenerate it.
+This resets highscore data